-Mature Student Status with acceptable scores on College Assessment Tests (writing, reading & Math) or the GED test $\begin{subarray}{c} AND \end{subarray}$
+Mature Student Status with acceptable scores on College Assessment Tests (writing, reading & Math) or the GED test

+AND

 - Current Standard First Aid/CPR C

 - Current Food Safe Level 1 certificate

 - Current immunization

 - Current acceptable Criminal Records Check

-- WHMIS 2015 (or equivalent)
+- WHMIS 2024 compliant

 - Plus attend an HCA information session

 It is Advantageous to have basic computing skills-as this is a program expectation.
-The College will not assess this for entry into the HCA program.
+The University will not assess this for entry into the HCA program.